Umatilla County, Oregon: 2021 US Census American Community Survey- Household Incomes

 Strong economic growth in the west end of the county has propelled Hermiston well past Pendleton with the highest median household incomes in Umatilla County.

 Government and politics

 State legislature

 Umatilla County contains two Oregon State House Districts: State House District 57, which is currently represented by Greg Smith, and State House District 58, which is currently represented by Bobby Levy.
-Umatilla County is also located in the 29th District of the Oregon State Senate, represented by Bill Hansell.
-Smith, Levy, and Hansell are registered Republicans.
+Umatilla County is also located in the 29th District of the Oregon State Senate, represented by Todd Nash.
+Smith, Levy, and Nash are registered Republicans.

 Board of commissioners

 Umatilla County is represented and governed by three county commissioners.
 The Umatilla County Board of Commissioners is currently made up of Dan Dorran, John Shafer, and Cindy Timmons.

 Make-up of Umatilla County voters

 Like all counties in eastern Oregon, the majority of registered voters who are part of a political party in Umatilla County are members of the Republican Party.
-In the 2008 presidential election, 59.77% of Umatilla County voters voted for Republican John McCain, while 37.16% voted for Democrat Barack Obama and 3.07% of voters either voted for a third-party candidate or wrote in a candidate.
-These numbers show a small but definite shift towards the Democratic candidate when compared to the 2004 presidential election, in which 65.8% of Umatilla Country voters voted for George W. Bush, while 32.8% voted for John Kerry, and 1.4% of voters either voted for a third-party candidate or wrote in a candidate.
+Registrations of Non-affiliated voters have increased significantly since Oregon began Automatic Voter Registration through the DMV in 2016.
+Despite the increase in Non-affiliated voters, the Republican Party in Umatilla County has continued to see a 2:1 vote margin in Presidential elections between the years 2000 and 2024.